Public IP addresses

 On September 30, 2025, Basic SKU public IPs will be retired.
 For more information, see the official announcement.
 If you are currently using Basic SKU public IPs, make sure to upgrade to Standard SKU public IPs prior to the retirement date.
 For guidance on upgrading, visit Upgrading a basic public IP address to Standard SKU - Guidance.

 Public IP addresses allow Internet resources to communicate inbound to Azure resources.
 Public IP addresses enable Azure resources to communicate to Internet and public-facing Azure services.
-The address is dedicated to the resource, until it's unassigned by you.
+You dedicate the address to the resource until you unassign it.
 A resource without a public IP assigned can communicate outbound.
 Azure dynamically assigns an available IP address that isn't dedicated to the resource.
 For more information about outbound connections in Azure, see Understand outbound connections.

 In Azure Resource Manager, a public IP address is a resource that has its own properties.